MM-SalvoDragotta/Horiseon/README.md

+## Refactoring

 **Refactoring** existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology is a common task for front-end and junior developers.
 For this particular homework assignment, a marketing agency has hired you to refactor an existing site to make it more accessible.

 ## User Story